14 Jul How to Prepare Your Yard for Lawn Aeration and Overseed

 Prepare your system to run three to five times a day after your seed is planted.
 Remember to moisten your fresh seed to ensure proper germination.
 Soaking can cause your seed to wash away.

 Step 3: Flag Sprinkler Heads and any Obstacles

-Things linked with an irrigation system placed in the ground are one of the most typical barriers in a lawn that need to be marked.
+Items linked with an irrigation system placed in the ground are one of the most typical obstacles in a lawn that need to be marked.
 Sprinkler heads, for example.
-Sprinkler heads are placed along the edge of the turf and possibly in the center of the lawn (it depends on the size of the lawn, as well as, the layout of the irrigation zones).
+Sprinkler heads are placed along the edge of the turf and possibly in the center of the lawn (it depends on the size of the lawn, as well as the layout of the irrigation zones).
 You must run each zone and set a flag next to the sprinkler heads to flag them.
 Sprinklers located within flowerbeds do not need to be marked.
 Only the objects that are within your yard’s perimeter.
 Take, for instance, a valve box.

 Valve boxes are around the size of a plate and might be difficult to find.
 Check your lawn again, and any valve boxes you find should be marked on both sides.